-I've taken into account that Mr S approached Pensionhelp for advice because of the uncertainties he faced with the BSPS.
+I've taken into account that Mr P approached Beacon for advice because of the uncertainties he faced with the BSPS.
 He clearly didn't want to enter the PPF.

-But as I've mentioned above, Mr S was still only 39 years old and in good health.
-In this context, I think Pensionhelp's adviser saying Mr S had specific uses for his retirement funds lacked credibility.
+But as I've mentioned above, Mr P was still only 37 years old and in good health.
+In this context, I think Beacon's adviser saying Mr P had specific uses for his retirement funds lacked credibility.

-In my view, the adviser portrayed the DB scheme opportunity Mr S had with the proposed BSPS2 in a negative dimension.
-I say this because references were made to a DB scheme paying an increasing and fixed amount at retirement, rather than a more flexible arrangement which he could find with a personal pension plan.
-The implication here was that transferring to the BSPS2 was somehow too restrictive for Mr S and unsuitable for him.
+In my view, the adviser portrayed the DB scheme opportunity Mr P had with the proposed BSPS2 in a negative dimension.
+The implication was that transferring to the BSPS2 was somehow too restrictive for Mr P and unsuitable for him.

-But I think it's important to focus for a moment here on Mr S's comparatively young age by pension standards.
-The evidence I've seen here is that Mr S - understandably - had no concrete plans whatsoever for his retirement.
-As I've said, he only referred to the possibility of retiring at 60.
-With 20 - 25 years still left to when he'd be actually contemplating retiring, there's simply no way that what he might possibly use the money for, should have been a major influence in him deciding to irreversibly move away from a DB scheme.
-Doing so involved an investment risk which Pensionhelp had already acknowledged could mean lower overall financial benefits at retirement.
+But I think it's important to focus for a moment here on Mr P's comparatively young age by pension standards.
+The evidence I've seen here is that Mr P - understandably - had no concrete plans whatsoever for his retirement.
+With over 27 years still left to when he'd be actually contemplating retiring if using his NRA, there's simply no way that what he might possibly use the money for, should have been a major influence in him deciding to irreversibly move away from a DB scheme.
+Doing so involved an investment risk which I've showed above could mean lower overall financial benefits at retirement.

-So whilst I'm sure, like most people, Mr S probably wanted to stop working as early as possible, I think what he told the adviser could only ever have been general retirement aspirations on his part.
+So whilst I'm sure, like most people, Mr P probably wanted to stop working as early as possible, I think what he and the adviser discussed could only ever have been general retirement aspirations on his part.
 In reality, there was no plan to retire early.
 It was simply far too early to speculate about this.